Eximprod/docs/ES200/ES200_REST_API_Manual.md

 ```

 -   **Note**:
+    -   The session cookie is valid for 1800 seconds (30 minutes) by default.
+After this period, the session will expire, and the user will need to log in again to obtain a new session cookie.
     -   When you use `curl` to make a login request that sets an HTTP-only cookie (containing the session ID) upon successful login, this cookie is indeed managed by `curl` for the duration of the session.
 However, it's important to note that `curl` does not automatically include this cookie in subsequent requests unless explicitly instructed to do so.
     -   To ensure the cookie set by the `/api/login` endpoint is included in subsequent requests, such as `/api/logs`, you need to use `curl`'s cookie handling capabilities:
         -   Store the Cookie: Make the login request and save the cookie to a file.
 This can be done using the `-c` or `--cookie-jar` option in `curl`.